 - Click here for an example of how pricing is applied within the marketing plan.

-* Several pricing strategies above are expounded on within the book from Michael Morris, Market Oriented Pricing, Illinois, NTC Publishing Group, 1995 (highly recommended)
+Several pricing strategies above are expounded on within the book from Michael Morris, Market Oriented Pricing, Illinois, NTC Publishing Group, 1995 (older but still applicable and highly recommended).